-Each and every web application penetration test is conducted consistently using industry standard frameworks, in order to ensure a sound and comprehensive penetration test.
+Each and every web application penetration testing is conducted consistently using industry standard frameworks, in order to ensure a sound and comprehensive penetration test.
 At a minimum, the underlying framework is based upon OSSTMM but goes beyond the initial framework itself.

 Open Source Intelligence